-Recommended preparation: ANTH 120 Note: May not be taken for Pass/No Pass grading
+21/2 hours lecture - 11/2 hours laboratory Recommended preparation: ANTH 120 Note: May not be taken for Pass/No Pass grading Transfer acceptability: CSU

 Method and theory of historical archaeology, including archival research, artifact identification, and report preparation.
 Training in the location and interpretation of archival documents, such as Franciscan Mission records, Spanish land grant documents, homestead patents, Sanborn fire insurance maps, assessor's records, and historical topographic maps.
 Training in the identification of ceramic, glass and metal artifacts and their associated function, method of manufacture, manufacturer, and temporal distribution.